Zwei-Eric/zwei-markdown-cv/index.md

 ### __Zhejiang University, Research activities__  `2018.10 - present`
 _Laboratory member_<br>
-do research on the field of 3D ficial reconstruction under the guidance of prof. Zicheng liao.
+do research on the field of 3D ficial reconstruction under the guidance of prof. Zicheng Liao.

 ### __DiSheng Technology__ `2015.6 - 2015.8`
 _Software Engineering Intern_<br>